JuliaGPU/CLBlast.jl/README.md

 Wrapper of [CLBlast](https://github.com/CNugteren/CLBlast), a "tuned OpenCL BLAS library".
-This package has been inspired by [CLBLAS.jl](https://github.com/JuliaGPU/CLBLAS.jl) and the BLAS module of [Julia](https://github.com/JuliaLang/julia) is designed similarly.
+This package has been inspired by [CLBLAS.jl](https://github.com/JuliaGPU/CLBLAS.jl) and the BLAS module of [Julia](https://github.com/JuliaLang/julia) and is designed similarly.

 ## Current Status

 Work in progress.
-Some low-level bindings and high-level wrappers of BLAS level 1 routines are implemented.
+Most low-level bindings and high-level wrappers of BLAS level 1, 2, and 3 routines are implemented.